austinlmejia/HACKMIT/readme.txt

 attending our first Hackathon.

 So why are we telling you this?
 Two reasons: first, to explain to you why we are still proud of our project.
-Either one of us could have
+Either one of us could have made our final project in four hours, and under normal conditions we wouldn't be too enthused about our website.
+But given the unusual conditions we encountered, both of us take pride in what we produced (we also plan on actually making our app after the hack is over).

+The second reason we decided to tell you this is because overall, we enjoyed this experience.
+Yeah it was kind of awful for both of us, but we really learned to stick together as a team, and we both feel that it only improved our mutual trust in each other.

+So please, take a look at our very messy, CSS heavy code.
+Because it's our code, and we love it.